Name of organisation: City West Housing Trust

 Made use of green spaces to learn and enjoy the outdoors

 Tenants took part in gardening delivered by Incredible Education, this is what they had to say:

 I really enjoyed walking around the gardens

-Increased physical exercise through arm chair exercises, also held outside, this is what they enjoyed:
+They took part in increased physical exercise through arm chair exercises, also held outside, this is what they enjoyed:

 Socialising with others to support wellbeing